laursisask/agi/zombiefight/README.md

 Minecraft version 1.8 was used.

-## Algorithm
+## Algorithms

-Deep Q-learning algorithm was used to solve the environment.

-We also used double-learning, i.e. had two independent estimates for action values and used both of them to estimate the value of the next state.
+I used double-learning, i.e. had two independent estimates for action values and used both of them to estimate the value of the next state.

-We also used target networks, i.e. during training we estimated the next state's value with neural networks whose parameters were "lagging behind" the optimized neural networks.
+Target networks were used as well, i.e. during training we estimated the next state's value with neural networks whose parameters were "lagging behind" the optimized neural networks.